The impressive Burg Heinfels is one of the symbols of the Eastern Val Pusteria

 More information

-Heinfels Castle is open from May to the end of October, it remains closed in winter.
-Private guided tours for one and more people and tours for groups, however, are available all year round.
+Heinfels Castle is open from May to the end of October and remains closed from October to May.
+Private guided tours for at least one person and group tours can be booked all year round also outside the opening hours.

-The interiors of the castle are accessible only during a guided tour, meanwhile the outdoor areas of Heinfels Castle can be discovered during the panoramic tour.
+The interiors of the castle can be visited only during a guided tour, whereas the external area is accessible without guide as well.
 Dogs are not allowed.

-The works in the restaurant of the castle are expected to be completed by summer 2026.
-By this time the restaurant in the western wing of the castle can host up to 180 guests.
+The works in the castle restaurant will be completed by summer 2026.
+The restaurant can accommodate up to 180 guests.

 The castle reopens in early May 2026.